VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/QuickStart.md

 # VictoriaMetrics Anomaly Detection Quick Start

-It is recommended to read [README](https://docs.victoriametrics.com/anomaly-detection/) with service introduction and [Overview](https://docs.victoriametrics.com/anomaly-detection/overview.html) of how `vmanomaly` service works.
+For service introduction visit [README](https://docs.victoriametrics.com/anomaly-detection/) page and [Overview](https://docs.victoriametrics.com/anomaly-detection/overview.html) of how `vmanomaly` works.

 ## How to install and run `vmanomaly`